Alma-Libre/articulus/README.md

 ## To Build

-Firstly install dependencies using `npm install` and `npm run client-install`, use `npm run dev` to start both react and node dev servers together , \
+1. Install dependencies using `npm install` and `npm run client-install`.
+2. Use `npm run dev` to start both react and node dev servers together.
-react server is on port 5000 while node server is on port 3000 (localhost)
+3. React server is on port 5000 while node server is on port 3000 (localhost).

 ## Keys